amckee/Maxine/README.md

 Currently there isn't much.
 This is really just to tie in my dev area on the Pi itself to the corresponding git repo.
 Working:
  - Fan controlled based on CPU temperature to reduce power usage
+ - Auto scan, find and connect to OBD bluetooth device
+ - OBD data pulling, with output to file for external tool usage

 TODO:
  - General engine fault warnings